Hang Out at Home and Find Backyard Fun for Kids

 Swingsets can be a fun investment for many years to come.
 You don’t need to worry about the children outgrowing it in two years time anymore, if you do the research.
 Luckily, I’m here to fill you in!

-This is one of the backyard ideas for kids that is serious because you’re going to have to give up a patch of lawn to make it happen.
+This backyard fun for kids is serious, because you’re going to have to give up a patch of lawn to make it happen.

 For a permanent addition to your lawn, and to witness extreme happiness in your toddler’s eyes, create a backyard garden race track with concrete (see image below).
 I bet for a temporary version, you could also cut up some black landscape fabric and create something similar that is a lot easier to construct, not as expensive, and not permanent.